Seteeri/Particle/README.md

 These principles are shared with the underlying programming language (PicoLisp) and OS (BSD) to create a consistent harmonious system.

-Particle provides the following interfaces for the user:

-* A Lispy userland based on cons cells
-  * Top-down approach rather than a bottom-up approach
-* Backwards compatibility with the conventional desktop (X11)

 Future plans include building the userland upon Dragonfly BSD, although current development is occuring on Arch Linux/Sway.